gravitee-io-community/gravitee-cli/README.md

 ## Gravitee CLI Documentation

-Gravitee cli documentation has been deprecated on https://docs.gravitee.io and will be migrated here soon.
+The Gravitee CLI documentation is available [here](/docs) has been deprecated on https://docs.gravitee.io.

 ## Requirements